You have returned to the top of the page and may restart browsing.

 Government Documents

-We invite you now to browse some of our department’s Spring resources - on display at the Marx Library on 2nd Floor South with an additional 4-page bibliography.
+We invite you now to browse some of our department’s resources and commemorative display as we celebrate Earth Day 2026!
+The display can be found at Marx Library on 2nd Floor South and has a companion pamphlet and 6-page bibliography for more information.

 War Powers Resolution: Who has the Power?